ashwinreddy/rlg/README.md

 9. Beam balance

 ##Todo List
+RLG is still in development, and the following is a list of features to be implemented based on what is easiest and most important
 - [ ] Incorporate MuJoCo OpenAI Gym tasks (at least the ones that are semi-robotic)
 - [ ] Create a system where users can ask for tasks based on difficulty
 - [ ] Clean up API, allow easy testing of algorithms like Gym